hoc-labs/js-magic-eight-ball/README.md

 ## General Requirements

   * prompt the user to ask whether he wants to ask a question and return a randomly selected answer.
+[MDN Prompt Reference](https://developer.mozilla.org/en-US/docs/Web/API/Window/prompt)
   * allow the user to continue to ask questions by implementing a loop that ask the user whether he wants to ask another question.

 First, get your program working with a single question/answer.
 Then add the ability to ask repeated questions until the user decides he no longer wants to plan.